Joe-Eager/trail-status/README.md

 # trail-status
-A REACT.js website using mtb-trail-status to display the trail status in Cleveland on my phone.
+A reactjs website using mtb-trail-status to display the trail status in Cleveland on my phone.